hbhalpha/Awesome-World-Model-for-Robotics-Policy/README.md

 A curated list of papers, code, and resources on world models for robotic policy learning.

-The repo is collected by [NTU-Mars-Lab](https://github.com/NTUMARS)
+The repo is collected by [NTU MARS Lab](https://github.com/NTUMARS)

 ## Table of Contents
 - [World Model for Policy ](#world-models-as-policy)